sffubs/dactyl_manuform_gimbal/README.md

 I picked gateron red switches and DSA keycaps, sold to me by [Mechboards](mechboards.co.uk).

 ### Gimbals
 The twist in this design is the inclusion of a pair of joysticks.
-These are [Frsky M9](FrSky_M9.md) RC gimbals.
+These are RC gimbals - see [here](FrSky_M9.md) for some details of how they are wired up.

 ### Proximity
 The keyboard uses a proximity switch to detect when a hand is over the joystick, and uses this to switch the mouse buttons on.
 This is using an [APDS-9660](https://www.sparkfun.com/products/12787) sensor & breakout board which is glued to the underside of the case.